ati-ozgur/course-python/2020/homeworks/assignment-03.md

 3. Write a function named number_to_english.
-this  function will get 1 integer argument that is between 0 and 10. it will output english form of number.
+this  function will get 1 integer argument that is between 0 and 10. it will output English form of number.

 	0 zero
 	1 one